shaghayeghsoudi/tutorial/README.md

 ##    user  system elapsed
 ##  20.031   0.458  21.220
 ```

-**Some terminologies**
-The total CPU time is the combination of the amount of time the CPU or CPUs spent performing some action for a program and the amount of time they spent performing system calls for the kernel on the program's behalf
-* User Time (user cpu time) is the wall clock time.
-The time that you as a user experienced.
-* System Time (system cpu time) gives the CPU time spent by the kernel (the operating system) on behalf of the current process
-* Elapsed Time is the time charged to the CPU(s) for the expression.

 The issue with this loop is that we execute each trial sequentially, which means that only one of our 12 processors on this machine are in use.
 In order to exploit parallelism, we need to be able to dispatch our tasks as functions, with one task going to each processor.
 To do that, we need to convert our task to a function, and then use the ```*apply()``` family of R functions to apply that function to all of the members of a set.
 In R, using ```apply``` is often significantly faster than the equivalent code in a loop.
 Here’s the same code rewritten to use ```lapply()```, which applies a function to each of the members of a list (in this case the trials we want to run):